CloudVE/cloudbridge/docs/topics/object_lifecycles.rst

     self.wait_for(
         [InstanceState.RUNNING],
-        terminal_states=[InstanceState.TERMINATED, InstanceState.ERROR],
+        terminal_states=[InstanceState.DELETED, InstanceState.ERROR],
         timeout=timeout,
         interval=interval)

 This would cause the wait_for method to repeatedly call refresh() till the object's state reaches RUNNING.
-It will raise a :class:`WaitStateException` if the timeout expires, or the object reaches a terminal state, such as TERMINATED or ERROR, in which case it is no longer reasonable to wait for the object to reach a running state.
+It will raise a :class:`WaitStateException` if the timeout expires, or the object reaches a terminal state, such as DELETED or ERROR, in which case it is no longer reasonable to wait for the object to reach a running state.

 Informational states and actionable states